UCLALibrary/research-tips/_tutorials/2021-1-27-species-diversity.markdown

     - ecology
     - conservation
 ---
-Biodiversity is a useful measure to help us understand the range of diverse communities that make up our ecosystems! _Calculating Species Diversity_ is an interactive tutorial that walks learners through the different types of species diversity and how to calculate them.
-Additionally, learners will gain an understanding on how human activites negatively impact biodiversity and how they can help alleivate the side effects of these actions.
+Biodiversity is a useful measure to help us understand the range of diverse species that make up our ecosystems! _Calculating Species Diversity_ is an interactive tutorial that walks learners through the different types of species diversity and how to calculate them.
+Additionally, learners will gain an understanding on how human activites negatively impact biodiversity and how they can help alleviate the side effects of these actions.

 <iframe src="https://ccle.ucla.edu/mod/hvp/embed.php?id=3575151" width="913" height="438" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://ccle.ucla.edu/mod/hvp/library/js/h5p-resizer.js" charset="UTF-8"></script>